OpenSDN-io/docs/opensdn-feature-architecture-guide/ceilometer-configuring.rst

 command.

-For example, using the ``openstack-status`` command on an all-in-one node running Ubuntu 14.04.1 LTS with release 2.2 of Tungsten Fabric installed shows the following Ceilometer services as active:
+For example, using the ``openstack-status`` command on an all-in-one node running Ubuntu 14.04.1 LTS with release 2.2 of OpenSDN installed shows the following Ceilometer services as active:
 ::